Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 const bodyTemp = 37       // body temperature in oC

-// Concatenating string with numbers using string interpolation /*
+// Concatenating strings with numbers using string interpolation /*
  The boiling point of water is 100 oC.
  Human body temperature is 37 oC.